priyasingh16/Fully-Automated-GCP-Healthcare-API/README.md

 The MIMIC dataset amongst other information covers the following types of information:

-•Admissions
+• Admissions

-•Discharges: details of patient leaving hospital •Transfers: records of the movement of patients betweencareunits and wards during their stay •Caregivers: details of what type of staff cared for a patientduring their hospital stay •Prescriptions: medication information from the hospitalcomputerized hospital order entry (CPOE) system •Chart information: the patient’s medical chart •Labevents: lab tests
+• Discharges: details of patient leaving hospital

+• Transfers: records of the movement of patients betweencareunits and wards during their stay

+• Caregivers: details of what type of staff cared for a patientduring their hospital stay

+• Prescriptions: medication information from the hospitalcomputerized hospital order entry (CPOE) system

+• Chart information: the patient’s medical chart

+• Labevents: lab tests

-•Diagnoses: various information on diagnoses from acrossmultiple tables •Procedures: various information on the procedures carriedout on patients from across multiple tables •Patients: demographic information on patients •Patient notes: the patient notes recorded for each patien
+• Diagnoses: various information on diagnoses from acrossmultiple tables

+• Procedures: various information on the procedures carriedout on patients from across multiple tables

+• Patients: demographic information on patients

+• Patient notes: the patient notes recorded for each patien